 - 1. Inmates who exhibit violent, threatening, or non-compliant aggressive behaviour in the presence of an officer need to be assessed by the officer to determine the safest method of response.
-Officers must always practice situational awareness and good judgement in assessing risk from inmates. - In every case where an inmate poses a risk to staff, s.15 this should be the first step in maintaining the safety of officers and responders. - 3.
-In the event that s.15 is not possible, staff should utilize emergency response protocols (code yellow) and s.15
+Officers must always practice situational awareness and good judgement in assessing risk from inmates. - 2.
+In every case where an inmate poses a risk to staff, and there is the ability to isolate them s.15 this should be the first step in maintaining the safety of officers and responders. - 3.
+In the event that immediate isolation is not possible, staff should utilize emergency response protocols (code yellow) and create as much distance as possible between themselves and the offender until adequate support arrives